tomj0311/websocket-node-typescript/README.md

 npm install to install dependcies

 use tsc to complile the output to dist folder.
-Change typeconig to change teh dist folder if required.
+Change typeconig to change dist folder if required.

+Continuous JSON data streaming at 1 seond interval using websockets.

 npm start to start the websocet server on ws://localhost:8999